chinchalinchin/elara/src/source/02_language/modules/M02_object.rst

     "Paris is a nice city."

-This Object may be Inflected into the Whispering Mode as,

-    "Whis: Paris is a city of quiet cobblestone and secret lovers."

-Or this Object may be Inflected into the Factual Mode as,
+This Object may be Inflected into the Factual Mode as,

     "Fact: Paris is the capital of France."